swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 ## Source compatibility

 As discussed in the section on rule (2), this proposal introduces a source compatbility break for code that is using strict concurrency and passes metatypes of non-`Sendable` type parameters across isolation domains.
 The overall amount of such code is expected to be small, because it's likely to be rare that the metatypes of generic types cross isolation boundaries but values of those types do not.

+Initial testing of an implementation of this proposal found very little code that relied on `Sendable` metatypes where the corresponding type was not also `Sendable`.
+Therefore, this proposal suggests to accept this as a source-breaking change with strict concurrency (as a warning in Swift 5, error in Swift 6) rather than staging the change through an upcoming feature or alternative language mode.

+## ABI compatibility

+Isolated conformances can be introduced into the Swift ABI without any breaking changes, by extending the existing runtime metadata for protocol conformances.
+All existing (non-isolated) protocol conformances can work with newer Swift runtimes, and isolated protocol conformances will be usable with older Swift runtimes as well.
+There is no technical requirement to restrict isolated conformances to newer Swift runtimes.

+However, there is one likely behavioral difference with isolated conformances between newer and older runtimes.
+In newer Swift runtimes, the functions that evaluate `as?` casts will check of an isolated conformance and validate that the code is running on the proper executor before the cast succeeds.
+Older Swift runtimes that don't know about isolated conformances will allow the cast to succeed even outside of the isolation domain of the conformance, which can lead to different behavior that potentially involves data races.

 ## Future Directions